← Back to Learning Hub

 Why it matters

-The source may need closer manual review, especially if important details are missing, inconsistent or difficult to confirm.
+The source may need closer manual review, especially if details are missing or inconsistent.

 • Is the title accurate?

-• Could it be a book, local policy, grey literature or webpage?
+• Could it be grey literature or a local document?

 City Health Partnership (2024) Local safeguarding policy.
 Internal document.